stdevPavelmc/mailad/README.md

 make deps
 ```

-This will install a group of needed tools to run the scripts on this software, is all goes well no error must be shown; if an error is shown then you must work it out as it will be 99% of the time a problem related to the repository link and update.
+This will install a group of needed tools to run the provision scripts, if all goes well no error must be shown; if an error is shown then you must work it out as it will be 99% of the time a problem related to the repository link and update

 ### Checks